Tokyo Facts 東京基本情報

 Tokyo is a vast city, and it would take more than a lifetime to properly get to know it.
 Here is a collection of facts about Tokyo for an overview of Japan's capital city.

 Tokyo is the capital city of Japan, and the biggest city in Japan in terms of population and area.
-Tokyo is located on the Kanto plain, facing Tokyo Bay, 35 degrees 41 minutes north latitude and 139 degrees 46 minutes east longitude.
-It is located roughly in the middle of the Japanese archipelago facing the Pacific Ocean.
+Tokyo is located roughly in the middle of the Japanese archipelago facing the Pacific Ocean.
+Tokyo is on the Kanto plain, bordering Tokyo Bay, 35 degrees 41 minutes north latitude and 139 degrees 46 minutes east longitude.

 The Tokyo Megalopolis Region, or Greater Tokyo Area, comprises Tokyo and the three adjacent prefectures of Chiba, Saitama, and Kanagawa.
-It contains about 26% of Japan's total population.
+The Tokyo region contains about 26% of Japan's total population.
 The National Capital Region comprises Tokyo and seven surrounding prefectures: Chiba, Saitama, Kanagawa, Gunma, Tochigi, Yamanashi, and Ibaraki.

 Two major rivers flow through Tokyo, the Sumida River, running north-to-south into Tokyo bay, and the Tama River, running west-to-east, and forming the border between Tokyo and Kawasaki.
 Other rivers include the Edo, Arakawa, Sumida, Tama and Kanda rivers.